RedHatGov/devsecops-workshop-code/README.md

 Additionally, there are three important vars files currently:

-- `vars/provision.yml`
+- `vars/CLUSTER/provision.yml`
-- `vars/devsecops.yml`
+- `vars/CLUSTER/devsecops.yml`
-- `vars/common.yml`
+- `vars/CLUSTER/common.yml`

-There are a significant number of in-flux roles that are part of building the cluster and workshop content.
+There are a significant number of roles that are part of building the cluster and workshop content.
 You should explore individual roles on your own, or look at how the playbooks use them to understand their operation.
-The intent of the final release of this repo is that the roles will be capable of being developed/maintained independently, and they may be split into separate repositories with role depdendency, git submodules, or some combination of the two used to install them from GitHub or another SCM.
+The intent of this repo is that the roles will be capable of being developed/maintained independently, and they may at some point be split into separate repositories with role depdendency, git submodules, Ansible Galaxy collection installation, or some combination of the above used to install them.

 ### Playbooks